roberto-freeagent/freeagent-coding-challenge/README.md

 ```
 ## Your Design Decisions

 I've created a sub directory in lib to seperate the importer logic from the rate fetching logic.
 For the importer logic, I've followed the strategy pattern, sub-classing a concrete EuroFxImporter from a generic importer class so that it is easy to add importers from different sources in the future.
+To add a new importer, we would just need to create another concrete importer sub-class and also add a new rake task for importing.

 I've decided to use a lightweight sqlite3 schema to store historic exchange rates, while also using ActiveRecord for it's very helpful convenience methods.